staruth0/reepls-web/brainstorm.md

 - Be able to type and view drafts
 - Connect to storage/ Setup storage
 - Clean up styling
+- Cleanup Layouts: Left Side bar | Top bar and then content | Right top barand its content

 Small

+- Reactions should show on click
+- voice stuff should be grouped
+- When the profile uid is missing, it means we are on the profile page of the current user (Allows for options like edit profile, change password, etc)
+- When the profile uid is present, it means we are on the profile page of another user

 - Read alout in app language
 - Reduce height pop over items